maikReal/growthcast-proxy/README.md

    npm run dev
    ```

 3. The backend API is available through http://localhost:3000/api.
-The sign in is available by http://localhost:3000/signin URL
+The sign-in is available at **http://localhost:3000/signin** URL

-### Deployment guide
+## Deployment guide

-### Deploy on Vercel
+## Deploy on Vercel

 You can deploy the backend in one click:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/maikReal/growthcast-proxy)

-Make sure to add the enviroment variables for your Vercel project.
+Make sure to add the environment variables for your Vercel project.
 Get more details about the envs on the following section:

 You can also deploy the project to Vercel manually using the bash command: